WayneLambert/portfolio/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All new and existing tests have passed locally
 - [ ] My code follows the code style of this project
 - [ ] My change requires changes to READMEs
-- [ ] My change requires changes to project reviews
-- [ ] My change requires changes to skills used